fdazen/fda-documentation/profiles.md

 ##**Getting Set up/Profile Templates**

-Before you learn how to create and use the different profiles available for your account, it is important to have all templates set-up.
+Before you learn how to create and use the different profiles available for your account, it is important to have all templates set-up for this section.
 This is important to have everything ready, before you actually start using any of the profiles!

 - To add the Templates and Messages you need, follow the instructions on section [Templates](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/messages_and_emails.html#templates) in this manual.

 {{site.data.alerts.important}}Remember to choose the option _Profiles_ when you enable the template: {{site.data.alerts.end}}

 ![profiles_31.png]({{site.baseurl}}/images/profiles_31.png)